Reading Time: 8 minutes

 Another interesting winery that has taken over an old cooperative is Erdevik Winery.
 It’s named after the village where it is located.
 They have a huge facility, a skilled winemaker, and beautiful vineyard holdings.

-The buildings look old and run down from the outside, but inside is another story.
-Equipped with top of the line equipment and oak, this winery is looking to push the quality barrier of wines for the region.
+The buildings look old and rundown from the outside, but inside it is another story.
+Equipped with top-of-the-line equipment and oak, this winery is looking to push the quality barrier of wines for Fruška Gora.
 Their Sauvignon Blanc and two Rosé wines are already getting praise from the local press.
 The most exciting wine for us is their Omnibus Lector, a barrel-fermented Chardonnay that shows, dare I say, Burgundian traits.

 Every country that is attempting to re-acquire their lost wine culture need the types of wines that these producers provide.
 Wines that taste good, are technically sound, and affordable.
 We’re looking forward to seeing the progress of these wineries in the coming years.